 The insurance market is loaded with various kinds of endowment plans.
 However, there are numerous criteria that you need to take into account when deciding on the best endowment plan.
 Those factors include your income, needs, existing lifestyle, and risk tolerance.
 Those factors are really important and should be thought about while deciding on which endowment policy to get.

 The price of the premium can also be the deciding element when choosing a plan since the premium payments of endowment coverages are more expensive when compared with various other investments and insurances.

 Additionally, other variables to be aware of includes the insurance company‘s reputation with regards to paying out bonuses, how good their customer support is, the ratio of claims that they accept, the financial reputation of the insurance provider, and so forth.
 Avoid companies with bad insurance claims ratio, since those who have a low ratio probably denies a lot of claims.

 Good customer support is also something that you should not consider since it will save you a lot of headaches in case you need to contact them again for your inquiries.

 In general, you should purchase an endowment plan that is simple and easy, and does not includes functions and features that are hard to understand.
 This is especially true if you are not that familiar with the various insurance terms and just want a basic one to act as security to you and your family.

 Documents you must prepare when applying for an endowment policy

 Some of the documents that you must prepare includes, but are not limited to:

 If you are looking for more funds to finance your endowment plan, or you need it for other ventures, we have the solution for you.
 Take a loan today from Bugis Credit, a licensed money lender in Singapore.
-They offer a wide variety of loans, which include business loans, personal loans, foreigner loans, and more.
+They offer a wide variety of loans, which include business loan, personal loan, foreign loan, payday loan and monthly loan.